popphp/pop-queue/README.md

 ### Application Commands

 An application command can be registered with a job object as well.
-You would register the "route" portion of the command.
+You register the command exactly as you would type it, argument values and all.
 For example, if the following application command route exists:

 ```bash
 $ ./app hello world